-1. Multidisciplinary/interdisciplinary:

-Bharati Vidyapeeth's College of Engineering for Women Pune is affiliated to SPPU and conducts the courses as per the university syllabus.
+1. Multidisciplinary/interdisciplinary: Bharati Vidyapeeth's College of Engineering for Women Pune is affiliated to SPPU and conducts the Women Pune is affiliated to SPPU and conducts the courses as per the university syllabus.
 In the curriculum, interdisciplinary courses like Database Management, Cloud Computing, Deep Learning, Humanities and Social Science, Business Intelligence, etc. are included.
 The institute encourages students to adopt a multidisciplinary approach and guides them to develop projects in areas like medical, agricultural, and environmental applications as a part of final-year projects.
 The Institute arranges project competitions during technical festivals, providing an opportunity for students to exhibit their skills and make a meaningful impact.
 These projects are evaluated by judges to assess their quality and innovation.
-Furthermore, the Institute encourages and supports students to take part in various project competitions.
-Additionally, the institute offers various audit courses including Ecology & Environment, Urbanization & Environment, Human Behavior, Japanese Language, Start-up and Ecosystem, Intellectual Property Rights, Leadership and Personality Development, etc. which fosters a multidisciplinary learning platform for students.
-The Institute organizes life skill sessions for the students which helps them to enhance their abilities for success in both personal and professional aspects of life.
-Institute also conducts various lectures covering topics like Gender Sensitization, Cervical cancer, energy audit and its conservation, Nirbhaya Kanya Women health and self-defense, Workshop on electric vehicles for smart cities, Green electric power generation, G20 antargat 3rd energy transition working group upkram etc. to provide multidisciplinary and holistic education.

-2. Academic bank of credits (ABC):

-The Institute encouraged students to open an Academic Bank of Credits on the ABC portal www.ABC.gov.in and proactive step towards implementing the NEP's recommendations have been taken by the institute by creating ABC IDs for all students.
+Furthermore, the Institute offers various audit courses including Ecology & Environment, Urbanization & Environment, Human Behavior, Japanese Language, Start-up and Ecosystem, Intellectual Property Rights, Leadership and Personality Development, etc. which fosters a multidisciplinary learning platform for students.
+The Institute also conducts various lectures covering topics like Gender Sensitization, Cervical cancer, energy audit and its conservation, Nirbhaya Kanya Women health and self-defense, Workshop on electric vehicles for smart cities, Green electric power generation, G20 antargat 3rd energy transition working group upkram etc. to provide multidisciplinary and holistic education.
+2. Academic bank of credits (ABC): The Institute encouraged students to open an Academic Bank of Credits on the ABC portal www.ABC.gov.in and proactive step towards implementing the NEP's recommendations have been taken by the institute by creating ABC IDs for all students.
 The institute is affiliated to SPPU, it is not yet registered under the ABC to permit its learners to avail the benefit of multiple entries and exits and not yet collaborated with Indian or foreign institutions to enable the credit transfers.
 Faculty members design assignments and unit test papers, and the marks are entered into the ERP system after the test assessment.